-Smaller creative businesses are well-placed to pick up the pace on neuromarketing.
+Smaller, creative businesses are well-placed to pick up the pace on marketing psychology.

-You can apply some of the broad lessons from neuroscience and psychology to help build your brand.
-In fact, neuromarketing can help you cut through the digital noise.
+You can apply some of the broad lessons from neuroscience and marketing psychology to help build your brand.
+In fact, it can help you cut through the digital noise.

 Your marketing efforts can come from an authentic place, where you use your understanding of how the brain works to craft your message.
-By using neuromarketing, you can learn to communicate better with your audience just by speaking to their brains.
+By using psychology-led marketing, you can learn to communicate better with your audience just by speaking to their brains.